Pare Lorentz: New Deal documentary films

 The TVA mitigated flooding but, more importantly to Lorentz and to Roosevelt, it put a stop to the prodigious pillaging of the forests by providing cheap, readily available hydro–electric power to a wide area.
 This film won the Best Documentary at the Venice International Film Festival.
 The text of The River appeared in book form, and was nominated for the Pulitzer Prize in poetry the same year.
 It generally is considered his most masterful work.

 When Republicans gained seats in Congress in 1938, and the congressional balance of power shifted in a more conservative direction, the pipeline of federal commissions for projects like Lorentz's were halted along with the short-lived existence of the US Film Service, which Lorentz headed.
 In 1940, he produced Power and the Land promoting the Rural Electric Administration.
 The REA took over its own production, and the film was directed by Joris Ivens, the prolific Dutch filmmaker best known for his anti–fascist documentaries.

 Before the U.S. involvement in World War II, Lorentz made The Fight for Life (1940), a semi-documentary on the struggle to provide adequate natal (obstetric) care at the Chicago Maternity Center, based on a book by Paul de Kruif.
 John Steinbeck worked on the project with Lorentz.

+He made a film for RKO Name, Age and Occupation that was never completed.